Click here to [close]

 Intense.
 Explosive.
 A full-on rumble.
 That’s just some of the adventure that awaits listeners of “spi-raling horn,” a collection of artist Cy Twombley-inspired spontaneous compositions and improvisations by a quartet comprised of Jason Stein (bass clarinet), Marilyn Crispell (piano), Damon Smith (double bass), and Adam Shead (drums).
 The music runs the gamut from challenging roller coaster sprints to playful syncopation.
 And the expertise and talent required to pull all of this off is present in substantial abundance.

 Why does the late great Jimmy Lyons come to mind when listening to Stein’s rollicking up and down bass clarinet lines?
 Stein plays his instrument like a bee buzzing around a new fragrant flower, anxious to experience the nectar within.
-And like the bee, whose constant flight and buzz are in constant motion, Stein provides dexterous sax key rips and strong ongoing exhortations throughout the album – driving and eliciting amazing responses from his bandmates.
+And like the bee, whose constant flight and buzz are in constant motion, Stein provides dexterous bass clarinet key rips and strong ongoing exhortations throughout the album – driving and eliciting amazing responses from his bandmates.
 His fluid playing and rapid-fire runs are on full display in the cuts “a universe of otherwise” and the instant masterpiece “a rusted bell’s clank.”

 Marilyn Crispell, whose excellent work gained prominence in the long-lived Anthony Braxton quartet, fits right in with Stein, and at times dominates the action.
 Take her prancing opening on “back and back out,” and her powerful control as the piece winds down.
 Her abstract counterplay keeps “the ground laid open” hopping about – as though the musical sand is just too hot for bare feet!